88-28-3. Certificates of approval.

 (12) for an institution in its first calendar year of operation, a business plan with the initial application, which shall include the following:

-(A) An income statement that provides projected revenue and expenses for the first year of operation; and
+(A) An income statement or statement of activities that provides projected revenue and expenses for the first year of operation; and

 (B) written documentation evidencing the amounts and sources of capital currently available to the institution for payment of start-up costs and any potential losses; and

-(13) a copy of any certificate of accreditation issued to the institution by a regional or national accrediting agency recognized by the United States department of education.
+(13) a copy of any certificate of accreditation issued to the institution by an accrediting agency recognized by the United States department of education and a copy of a report of any adverse actions during the last three academic years.

-(d) If an institution is found to be eligible for a certificate of approval, an owner of the applicant institution or the owner’s designee shall be notified of the conditional approval of the institution.
-Following notification, an owner of the applicant institution or the owner’s designee shall furnish a surety bond or other equivalent security acceptable to the state board in the amount of $20,000, as required by K.S.A.
+(d) If an institution is found to be eligible for a certificate of approval, an owner of the applicant institution or the owner’s designee shall be notified of the pending approval of the institution.
+Following notification, an owner of the applicant institution or the owner’s designee shall furnish a surety bond in the amount of $20,000, as required by K.S.A.
 74-32,175 and amendments thereto.
-A certificate of approval shall not be issued until the surety bond or other security is filed with and accepted by the state board.
+A certificate of approval shall not be issued until the surety bond is filed with and accepted by the state board.

 (1) An outline of the curriculum to be offered for the new degree;